gve-sw/gve_devnet_webex_incident_response_meeting_rooms/README.md

 ![IMAGES/IncidentConfSpace.png](IMAGES/IncidentConfSpace.png)

-- Add Webex User incident responders from the list of all members of the organization.
-You can filter the list by entering at least the first 3 characters of the Full Name of the person you are looking for in the search bar and pressing Enter.
+- Add internal incident responders (Webex users in your organization) from the list of all members of the organization to the list of incident responders in the space by clicking on the green Plus icon that appears when you hover over the row for a particular responder.
+You can filter the list by entering a portion of
-Press Enter on an empty search field to return to the full directory.
+the Full Name of the person you are looking for in the search bar and pressing Enter or clicking on search icon.
+Click on the search icon or press Enter on an empty search field to return to the full directory.
-- Add external incident responders from a list that you can add members to.
-These are not Webex Users but need to have a least a name and either a mobile number or a voice number.
+- Add External incident responders from the list of available external responders to the list of incident responders in the space by clicking on the green Plus icon that appears when you hover over the row for a particular responder.
+These are not necesarily Webex Users and need to have a least a name and either a mobile number or a voice number when you create them (see below).
+You can filter the list of External responders by entering a portion of
+the name of the person you are looking for in the search bar and pressing Enter or clicking on search icon.
+Click on the search icon or press Enter on an empty search field to return to the full list.
+- Create External incident responder users to add to the list by clicking on the person icon with a plus sign to the right of the external responders search field, filling out the "Add External Responder" form and clicking Ok.
-- Edit external incident responders in the list.
-Any changes will affect those already added to the responders in the space.
+- Edit external incident responders in the list by hovering over their row and clicking on the pencil icon to make changes using the "Edit External Responder" form and clicking Ok.
+Any changes will affect those already added to the responders in the space and any other spaces you or someone else might have added them to.
+- Remove external incident responders by hovering over their row in the list and clicking on the trash icon.
+This will also remove them from the current space you are managing and any other spaces they might have been added to by others.
-- Remove incident responders from the space
+- Remove incident responders from the space by hovering over their row in the list at the bottom and clicking on the trash icon.
 - Toggle notification mechanism for each responder in the space by hovering over the row with their name.
 You can click on the SMS or Phone icon to toggle using that as a mechanism no notifying the (Phone icon means it will place a voice call to remind them)
 - Start an incident response conference.
 This opens a new tab in the browser you are using and redirects you to a page that lets you start the meeting using an installed Webex App.
 It also triggers a back end process in the sample code that will send the join information to all members of the incident response space via Webex Message and all of those external responders that are not
 Webex Users will recive an SMS message sent to their mobile number and, if a voice only number is configured, they will receive a call that will spell out the meeting number and phone number to call using text to speech.
-- Send a reminder notification to individual responders in the space by overing the mouse cursor above the row for the responder in the list and clicking on the blue paper airplane icon to re-send an invitation.
+- Send a reminder notification to individual responders in the space by hovering the mouse cursor above the row for the responder in the list and clicking on the blue paper airplane icon to re-send an invitation.
 Don't forget to toggle SMS or Phone icons as needed if you want to modify how they are being notified.
 By default, if the responder is internal or external with an email address, the application will also send them a
 Webex message.
 - Stop an incident response conference by removing all members of the space which kicks them off of the response conference.
-It also clears the name of the incident
+It also clears the name of the incident and returns you to the list of spaces that you are allowed to manage fo you to select one to work on.
-- You can return to the list of spaces for which you are a moderator by clicking on the "Done" button.
+- You can alse return to the list of spaces that you are allowed to manage without Stopping a conference by clicking on the "Done" button.

 ### LICENSE